Unit 9: Project Specification

 on the domain z \in [-H, 0], t \in [0, T_f], with z = 0 at the surface and z = -H at the bottom.
 The four terms (a)–(d) were unpacked term-by-term in Unit 8 §8.3–§8.4; here we’ll just write them down.

 w = \mathrm{d}z/\mathrm{d}t.
 With z measured upward from the surface (so z < 0 inside the ocean), w > 0 is upward motion of water.
 Upwelling — cold deep water rising — therefore corresponds to w > 0.
-The advection term w \, \partial_z T then has the right physical sign.
+The advection term w \, \partial_z T (on the left of the column equation above) then has the right physical sign; moved to the right it reads -w\,\partial_z T, the form Unit 8 §8.3 uses.
+The same note appears in Unit 8 — keep the two conventions aligned.

 9.4 Boundary conditions